ericyoc/quantinuum-hnn-compound-adv-attack-poc/README.md

 ## Quantinuum

 Quantinuum is a leading-edge platform for quantum computing, offering tools and resources to developers and researchers to explore and develop quantum algorithms and applications.
-With Quantinuum, users can access quantum hardware, simulators, and development environments to accelerate quantum computing research and development.
+Quantinuum provides users access to quantum hardware, simulators, and development environments that can accelerate quantum computing research and development.

 ## pytket Python Library